Skip to content

 DO:

-• Set small goals for yourself, because you may have less energy.
+- Set small goals for yourself, if you have low energy.

 DON’T:

-• Don’t believe negative thoughts you may have, such as blaming yourself or expecting to fail.
+- Don’t talk badly about yourself.
+Don’t expect to fail.
+This type of thinking is typical of depression.
 This thinking is part of depression.
 These thoughts will go away as your depression lifts.

-• Don’t make major life decisions (for example, about separation or divorce).
-You may not be thinking clearly while you are depressed, so the decisions you make at this time may not be the best ones for you.
+- Don’t make major life decisions while you are depressed.
+This includes marriage, divorce, separation, quitting your job, etc. You may not be thinking clearly while you are depressed.
 If you must make a big decision, ask someone you trust to help you.

 COMPLICATIONS